icgrp/bert/docs/tutorials/huffman/huffman.md

 ## Prerequisites
 This tutorial assumes the user has some experience with using the Xilinx SDK tool to create, configure, edit, compile, and run designs consisting of hardware and software on an FPGA board.

-TODO: could we point them at some introductory materials to use?
-Can we articulate the level of expertise they might need?
-A number of the problems BEN and AMD had with the tutorial as written was due to what looked to us to be omited details on the SDK operation that we were not familiar with.

 The tutorial also assumes you have the following installed:
 * Xilinx SDK
 * Python3